Controlled Diffusions under Full, Partial and Decentralized Information: Existence of Optimal Policies and Discrete-Time Approximations: Partially Observed Setup

 We require that the control process $\{U_t\}$ be adapted to the filtration generated by the observation process $\{Y_t\}$; that is, for each $t \in [0,T]$, $U_t$ is $\sigma\left(Y_s, 0 \leq s \leq t \right)$-measurable.
-We will call such policies (strict-sense or precise) admissible policies.
+We will call such policies (\emph{strict-sense or precise}) admissible policies.
 In \cite{FlPa82}, Fleming and Pardoux introduced another class of policies which they named to be \textit{wide-sense admissible policies}.
 Using this relaxed class of policies, they studied the existence of optimal policies to the above problem.

-The idea is again to first apply Girsanov's transformation so that the measurements $Y_t$ form an independent Wiener process and $\{U_s, 0 \leq s \leq t\}$ is a ${\cal P}([0,T] \times \mathbb{U})$-valued random process, independent of the increment $Y_r - Y_t$ for all $t \leq r \leq T$.
+The idea is again to first apply Girsanov's transformation so that the measurements $Y_t$ form an independent Wiener process under new probability measure $Q$\,.
+Following Fleming and Pardoux \cite[p.
+264]{FlPa82}, we define an admissible control as a probability measure on $C([0,T]\times \mathbb{R}^{M})\times {\cal P}_{\lambda} ([0,T] \times \mathbb{U})$ with its fixed marginal on $C([0,T]\times \mathbb{R}^{M})$ be the Wiener measure.
+In addition, under the new measure $Q$, $Y_r - Y_t$ is independent of $\{X_0, W_{\cdot}, Y_s, m_s; s\leq t\}$, for any $0\leq t \leq r \leq T$\,.
 The latter condition states that actions up to time $t$ are independent of the observations after time $t$ given past observations and actions.
 In other words, instead of saying that actions should be dependent on current and past observations, this condition states that actions should be independent of future observations given past observations and actions.
-Let $\Gamma_{WS}$ denote the space of such policies, where we endow this space with the weak convergence topology.
+Let $\Uws$ denote the space of such policies, where we endow this space with the weak convergence topology.
+As in Lemma~\ref{compactnessLemma11}, we have $\Uws$ is compact under weak convergence topology\,.
+Without loss of generality, a typical element of $\Uws$ is denoted by $m$.